jonaskaz/robot_localization/README.md

 ## Resample the particles
 To resample the particles, we simply draw a random sample from all the particles using the particle's weight as a bias.
 This makes the algorithm choose the heavily weighted (ie more likely) particles more often, which causes the particles to converge.
 However, because the highly weighted particles can (and probably will) be sampled multiple times, we also add in noise, which is sampled from a normal distribution.
 This noise ensures that the new particles have a bit of diversity, which keeps the particle filter from converging in the wrong spot too quickly.

-How did you solve the problem?
-(Note: this doesn’t have to be super-detailed, you should try to explain what you did at a high-level so that others in the class could reasonably understand what you did).

 ## Demo
 Below you can see our our particle algorithm localize the position of a neato robot in a small map.
 The particles are represented by small red arrows, the robot is represented by a large red arrow, and the laser scan is represented by red dots.
 We can see that as the robot drives around, particles begin to form a cohesive group, and the laser scan begins to align with map.
 ![small map robot localization](/img/robot_localization_gauntlet.gif)